jianguoz/Few-Shot-Intent-Detection/README.md

 @article{zhang2022pretrained,
   title={Are Pretrained Transformers Robust in Intent Classification?
-A Missing Ingredient in Evaluation of Out-of-Scope Intent Detection}, author={Zhang, Jian-Guo and Hashimoto, Kazuma and Wan, Yao and Liu, Zhiwei and Liu, Ye and Xiong, Caiming and Yu, Philip S}, journal={Proceedings of the 4th Workshop on NLP for Conversational AI, ACL 2022}, year={2022}
+A Missing Ingredient in Evaluation of Out-of-Scope Intent Detection}, author={Zhang, Jian-Guo and Hashimoto, Kazuma and Wan, Yao and Liu, Zhiwei and Liu, Ye and Xiong, Caiming and Yu, Philip S}, journal={The 4th Workshop on NLP for Conversational AI, ACL 2022}, year={2022}
 }
 ```